Flt Sgt R G T Kellow

 First wave.
 Third aircraft to attack Eder Dam.
 Mine dropped accurately causing final breach.

-Robert Kellow was born in Newcastle, New South Wales, Australia on 13 December 1916.
+Robert George Thomas Kellow was born in Newcastle, New South Wales, Australia on 13 December 1916, the son of George and Violet Kellow.
 He went to Newcastle High School, the same school as fellow Dambuster Jack Leggo, the navigator in Mick Martin’s AJ-P. He worked as a shop assistant after leaving school, but when war came he enlisted in the RAAF.

 He was selected to train as a wireless operator/air gunner and was sent to Canada for training.
 From there, he was posted to the United Kingdom, and arrived in January 1942.